Goodbye, PMI!

-For loans closed since July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of your purchase price � but not when the borrower earns 22 percent equity.
-(Certain "higher risk" loan programs are excluded.)
-But you have the right to cancel PMI yourself (for mortgage loans closed after July 1999) at the point your equity gets to 20 percent, regardless of the original price of purchase.
+For loans made after July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of the purchase amount � but not when the borrower earns 22 percent equity.
+(This legal requirment does not apply to certain higher risk mortgages.)
+But you have the right to cancel PMI yourself (for mortgage loans made after July 1999) at the point your equity reaches 20 percent, without consideration of the original price of purchase.

 America's Money Source